opadips/Elite-Poker/README.md

 - Card backs and other personalisation options are stored in `localStorage`.

 ---
-And I would like you to know that I have used many models to build this project so far, such as:
-`Qwen3.6` `gemma-4` `deepseek`
----

 ## 🤝 Contributing
 Found a bug or issue?